 If you or your loved one would like to see a member of your local CMHT and have not used the service before, speak to your GP or social care worker.

 You can see where the teams are based here

 Care Quality Commission

 The Care Quality Commission is the regulator of all health and care services in the UK.
 If you are choosing care, whether services at home, or residential care, it is highly recommended that you read CQC inspection reports and the ratings of services and providers on their website here.
 You can search by postcode for care homes and care agencies using their directory.

-Age Space Dorset has lots of resources to help: you may find these sections helplful:
+Age Space Dorset has lots of resources to help: you may find these sections helpful:

 You might also find information on our main site useful:

-or join our forum here and ask any question you may have.
+You can join our friendly forum here and ask any question you may have.